 • Family Newsletter: Study Habits and Test Prep (Word).
 Templates with college readiness and financial aid information for grades 7 through 12.
-Just add your school logo, events and contact information to customize for your school.
+Just add your school logo, events, and contact information to customize for your school.

-- Welcome everyone. - Introductions.
-Introduce yourself and other presenters/team members. - Provide overview of workshop and review what we mean when we say "college". - Activity based on Career Guidance Washington: 11-1 Where am I going in the 11th Grade: Designate five different areas of the room (the four corners and the center of the room), one for each of the paths (four-year college, two-year college, CTE (technical college), military, and the workforce).
-Have students to stand up and go to the section of the room that represents their path.
+- Welcome, everyone. - Introductions: Please introduce yourself and other presenters and team members. - Provide an overview of the workshop and review what we mean when we say "college". - Activity based on Career Guidance Washington: 11-1 Where am I going in the 11th Grade: Designate five different areas of the room (the four corners and the center of the room), one for each of the paths (four-year college, two-year college, CTE (technical college), military, and the workforce).
+Have students stand up and go to the section of the room that represents their path.
 When all the students have moved, discuss why they have chosen the path they did and take note of how many chose each path.
 If you wish, ask students to move around again to a "Plan B" for their second choice of path.
 Discuss how the composition of the room changed. - Present Test Preparation PowerPoint.
 Explain the various admission exams: PSAT, SAT, ACT, SAT Subject Tests, ACCUPLACER, or ASVAB.
 Tell students that no matter what path they choose, they will probably need to take at least one entrance exam.
 Those exams begin in the junior year.
-The SAT and ACT are the main entrance exams for four-year college.
+The SAT and ACT are the main entrance exams for a four-year college.
 The PSAT is the SAT's practice test.
-Even if students took the PSAT during 10th grade, they must take it again in the fall of junior year for their results to count for the National Merit Scholarship competition. - Give overview of registration process and fee waiver options that they will need in the future. - Provide overview of test preparation resources and GEAR UP services and activities. - Allow time for questions. - Adjourn
+Even if students took the PSAT during 10th grade, they must retake it in the fall of junior year for their results to count for the National Merit Scholarship competition. - Provide an overview of the registration process and fee waiver options that will be needed in the future. - Provide an overview of test preparation resources and GEAR UP services and activities. - Allow time for questions. - Adjourn